-16 Social Media Slang Terms You Really Should Know By Now
+16 Text Abbreviations You Really Should Know By Now

 Anyone with a phone and web access needs to know these terms just to survive without constantly being in a state of confusion.

-If you see someone posting a funny image of a cat lounging with sunglasses and some funny text like “TFW you’re off of work for a long weekend,” know that it’s translating to “that feel/feeling when.”
-It’s most commonly used in association with visual images that represent how someone is feeling.
+If you see someone posting a funny image of a cat lounging with sunglasses and something like “TFW you’re off of work for a long weekend,” know that it’s one of the funny text acronyms that people are using these days.
+It translates to “that feel/feeling when,” and it’s most commonly used in association with visual images that represent how someone is feeling.
 Try using it with a smiling selfie like “TFW dinner came out even better than I imagined.”
 These selfie captions will make your friends LOL (that’s “laugh out loud”).

 You’ve definitely seen this one all over the Internet and via text, but what does it even mean?
 Quite literally, “no big deal.”
 It’s one of the most commonly used text abbreviations and fits just about everywhere.
 Next time someone says they can’t make it to your party, just text back “NBD”—even if you’re silently fuming.

 FOMO is the granddaddy of text abbreviations because it’s been around for years and means “fear of missing out.”
+Other text acronyms like “BFFs” might be used on social media posts from parties or nights out, but “FOMO” is what you feel when you see them, and weren’t invited.
 Use it when your best friend uploads a picture of herself on the greatest beach vacation of all time by just commenting, “Gorgeous, #FOMO!”

 Consider FWIW one of the most polite text abbreviations out there, because it’s a great opener, translating to “for what it’s worth.”
-It’s a kinder way of preambling a strong opinion, and can be used in situations like “FWIW, I never liked your boyfriend anyway.”
+It’s a kinder way of preambling a strong opinion and can be used in situations like “FWIW, I never liked your boyfriend anyway.”
+Still, we can’t guarantee that text abbreviations will soften the blow.
 Know the times texting is better than calling.

 This is the twin sister of FWIW, yet another way to politely excuse a strong or possibly offensive opinion because it means “to be honest.”
 Try using it when your mom posts a Facebook status update asking who wants to eat tuna casserole at her house tonight.
 “TBH, Mom, tuna casserole is not my fave.”

-IDK is your theme slang, because it literally means “I don’t know,” which is exactly how you felt about all these text abbreviations before reading this article.
+IDK is the theme of this article, because it literally means “I don’t know,” which is exactly how you felt about all these text abbreviations before you learned what they stood for.
 Next time you get a text from your boss asking if you can stay late at work, reply with “IDK, I have to check my schedule.”
 Texting your partner?
-These are the things you should never do when texting your significant other.
+Avoid disrespectful text abbreviations like “STFU”—these are the things you should never do when texting your significant other.

 SMH = shaking my head, which is what we’re all doing at least half the time we scroll through our Facebook newsfeeds and see crazy political rants from long-lost relatives.
-You’re a kind soul, though, so you won’t use it outwardly on these posts, but you can definitely comment “You’re not supposed to put that much baking powder in the bowl—SMH” next time you see your cousin upload a muffin-baking video that ruins Grandma’s recipe.
+You’re a kind soul, though, so you won’t use it outwardly on these posts, but if you do get in the mood to use some heated text acronyms, you can definitely comment “You’re not supposed to put that much baking powder in the bowl—SMH” next time you see your cousin upload a muffin-baking video that ruins Grandma’s recipe.